 23. The Implementing NGO (INGO) with the help of Project Management Office (PMO) staff, WMCA and the Union Parishad (UP) representative, carried out the DMS and stakeholder meetings with farmers, whenever necessary.
 The DMS showed very limited negative impact on the affected people due to the complete absence of private land acquisition in this subproject area.
-All the 43 APs were Included in the Socioeconomic Survey (SES).
+All the 24 APs were Included in the Socioeconomic Survey (SES).
 The households were interviewed through using a structured questionnaire.
-Four of the 43 APs will receive compensation for more than two types of losses.
-They are;
+Four of the 24 APs will receive compensation for two types of losses which has raised the total number of compensation receivers to 28 from 24 AP's .They are;